ttungl/HeteroArchGen4M2S/README.md

 * Now, there are three files should be in `results` folder, including `pipeline.out`, `mem.out`, and `net_report.out`(just copied).

 ##Demonstration:
-###How to run multi2sim-5.0 with HeteroArchGen4M2S
+###How to run multi2sim-5.0 with HeteroArchGen4M2S ?

-Let’s use the `blacksholes` example with 16 CPUs, 16 GPUs, 4 Memory Controllers, in a customized 2D-Mesh for demonstration.
+Let’s use the `blacksholes` example with 16 cores CPUs (`8` x86 CPUs), 16 cores GPUs (`4` Southern Islands GPUs), 4 Memory Controllers, in a 2D-Mesh for demonstration.

 > Important: You need to download `parsec` benchmark from `https://github.com/Multi2Sim/m2s-bench-parsec-3.0`, then unzip it under the `benchmarks` folder in `multi2sim-5.0` directory for demonstration.